 14-17.
 For General Import Permits No. 80 and 81, the applicable general import permit number (80 or 81) must simply be stated on the customs entry document.
-However, the permits are equipped with reporting and record keeping requirements.
+However, the permits have reporting and record keeping requirements as part of the terms and conditions of use.
 Detailed information on the steel general import permits and their terms and conditions is available in the Notice to Importers No. 1032: Steel General Import Permits No. 80 and 81 - Carbon and Specialty Steel Products, published on the website of Global Affairs Canada.